CountingWhatCounts/wmcsrp-2/README.md

 Edit `.env` to specify
 * whether to use postgres or duckdb
-* the name of the Google Cloud Bucket (available upon request)
+* the name of the Google Cloud storage bucket (see above)
 * the credentials of the postgres database (if you are using)
 * the location where you want the raw data and preprocessed data to be saved